truecodersio/docusaurus_portal/docs/react/react-intro-exercise.md

 2. View the rendered output in the browser
    - Running `npm start` should open your browser for you, but you can always access your development server by visiting [http://localhost:3000](http://localhost:3000) in your browser

-> Be sure to be at your `react-project` folder in your terminal before running `npm start`
+> Be sure to be at your `react-project/` folder in your terminal before running `npm start`

 ### Exercise 4

 Make changes!

-1. Open the `App.js` file
+1. Open the `src/App.js` file
 2. Try to change the paragraph inner html from `Edit <code>src/App.js</code> and save to reload.` to `React is so cool!`
-   - Keep your eyes on the rendered output in the browser, it changes automatically!
+   - Keep your eyes on the rendered output in the browser.
+It changes automatically!
 3. Add the following elements to the content in the `App.js` file.
 No specific order or structure required.
 Just see the elements updated on the DOM with the development server running.
    - a heading 1 element
    - another paragraph element
-   - an unorded list with 3 list items
+   - an unordered list with 3 list items

 We're going to be spending a lot of time in React, but for now, you've created a new React project with the `create-react-app` tool, investigated the template source code, started the React development server, and made some initial changes!